sleebapaul/end_2_end_ML/README.md

 You can see the experiments in `localhost:5000`, metrics and the artifacts in `localhost:9000`.
 This is configured in the `train.py`.
 If you want to run locally, edit the script.

+Note: For the first time, when you `docker-compose up` there could be errors with MLflow and SQL DB.
+In that case, stop the terminal and rerun the `up` command.
+Follow the issue at [here](https://github.com/mlflow/mlflow/issues/1761).

 ### Deployment in Kubernates

 Once we've the trained models which meets the metric criterias, we can deploy it.